brightway-lca/pyecospold/README.md

 * Made `telephone` optional

 These changes were based on how this schema was being used by LCA software.

+### 1.2

+Corrected the handling of CAS numbers based on [the official documentation](https://www.cas.org/support/documentation/chemical-substances/checkdig):

+* A fixed size isn't required, zero-padding is optional and in any case is not used consistently by LCA software
+* Maximum length is 12, not 11
+* The first element has a minimum size of 2 digits, not 1

 ## Usage